vijpandaturtle/facial-expressions/README.md

 * Jupyter notebook

 ## Notes
-This project uses a conv net that custom made and trained on a gpu.
+This project uses a conv net that is custom made and trained on a gpu.
 The accuracy is 56 %.